Azure/application-gateway-kubernetes-ingress/docs/setup/install.md

 > [Application Gateway for Containers](https://aka.ms/agc) has been released, which introduces numerous performance, resilience, and feature changes.
 Please consider leveraging Application Gateway for Containers for your next deployment.

+> AGIC charts have been moved to MCR.
+Use oci://mcr.microsoft.com/azure-application-gateway/charts/ingress-azure as the target repository.
+  AGIC versions >= 1.5.0 excluding release candidates are now available.

 You need to complete the following tasks prior to deploying AGIC on your cluster:

 1. Prepare your Azure subscription and your `az-cli` client.